lucylow/En_francais_si_vous_plait-/README.md

 ## Language Barrier Motivation
 * French-English translation service using **natural language processing (NLP)**
 * Vision of **connecting people through language** and advancing a **barrier free society for billingual speakers**
-* As a Canadian citizen, ensure respect for **English and French as the offical languages of Canada** and have **equality of status, rights, and privileges**
+* As a Canadian citizen, ensure respect for **English and French as the offical languages of Canada** and hfave **equality of status, rights, and privileges**

   ![ma famille](https://github.com/lucylow/En_francais_si_vous_plait-/blob/master/screenshots/ma%20famille.png)